jwebster7/scantron-dev/README.md

 System.IO.Ports: This is used for importing the [SerialPort libraries](https://docs.microsoft.com/en-us/dotnet/api/system.io.ports?view=netframework-4.8).
 System.Collections.Generic: This is used for using [C#'s Generic Data Structures](https://docs.microsoft.com/en-us/dotnet/standard/collections/).
 System.Linq: This is used for using the [LINQ Libraries](https://docs.microsoft.com/en-us/dotnet/api/system.linq?view=netframework-4.8).
-System.Windows.Forms: This is used for creating Windows GUI Applications.
+System.Windows.Forms: This is used for creating [Windows GUI Applications](https://docs.microsoft.com/en-us/dotnet/api/system.windows.forms?view=netframework-4.8).
-System.Drawing: This is used in tandem for creating Windows GUI Applications.
+System.Drawing: This is used in tandem for creating Windows GUI Applications .
 System.Threading: This is used for possible multi-threading.